ashur-k/SEARCH-NPM-REACT-TYPESCRIPT/README.md

 ### Re-organise project folder
 1. Deleted all files created by react-create-app and moved app.js to components.
 Managed imports and exports. index.tsx is still in the src folder and is not deleted.
+2. Created new file RepositoriesList.tsx in components folder

+### Creating Structure for Hooks:
+1. created new folder in src and called it hooks
+2. created new file in hooks and called it useActions.ts